Aprilxd/pomo.io/README.md

 # pomo.io
 # Gamified Pomodoro Timer

-A beginner project of a productivity timer built with HTML, CSS, and JavaScript.
+A beginner WIP project of a productivity timer built with HTML, CSS, and JavaScript.

 Features:
 - Pomodoro timer